navikt/syfooversiktsrv/README.md

 Apply formatting: `./gradlew addKtlintFormatGitPreCommitHook`

-#### Local Env variables
-Make a copy of `localEnvForTests.json` with the name `localEnv.json` and set the variables.
-This file ignored by git.
-Remember to set the correct path in Environment.kt: `const val localEnvironmentPropertiesPath = "./src/main/resources/localEnv.json"`

 #### Creating a docker image
 Creating a docker image should be as simple as `docker build -t syfooversiktsrv .`